South of St. Louis: Plot

 During the Civil War, Kip Davis (Joel McCrea), Charlie Burns (Zachary Scott), and Lee Price (Douglas Kennedy), are run out of town by the guerilla raider and Union Army leader Luke Cottrell, who burns down their ranch.
 Though Kip's fiancée, Deb (Dorothy Malone) begs them to stay in the small Texas town of Edenton, the three ranch owners vow vengeance on the Cottrell and decide to head south to find him.
 When they get to Brownsville, Texas, Lee decides to join the Confederate Army, while Kip and Charlie attempt to rebuild Three Bell ranch.
-Before they do, however, they take on offer from an attractive local lounge singer, Rouge de Lisle (Alexis Smith), to transport a box of furniture for fifty dollars.
+Before they do, however, they accept an offer from an attractive local lounge singer, Rouge de Lisle (Alexis Smith), to transport a box of furniture for fifty dollars.
 It turns out, however, that the box is instead filled with an illegal shipment of firearms and Kip is subsequently arrested.
 Before he is punished, however, he is freed and is picked up by Rouge, who offers him a job gun-running for the Confederacy.
 He accepts the offer, hoping to get enough money smuggling to rebuild the ranch.
 The trio then hires a group of gunmen, one of which is Slim Hansen, who used to work for Cottrell, and heads to Matamoros, Mexico to pick up a shipment of guns for the Confederacy.

 As they attempt to cross the border, they run into Cottrell and his gang.
-In the ensuing gunfight, Kip and Charlie are saved by a company of Confederate soldiers led by Lee, one of which is Lee.
+In the ensuing gunfight, Kip and Charlie are saved by a company of Confederate soldiers, one of which is Lee.
 The three return to Edenton, where Kip's fiancée again attempts to convince him to stay.
 Kip is determined, however, to get enough money to restart his farm and instead continues to smuggle guns.
 When Brownsville is finally captured by rebel soldiers, the three must decide what the next course of action is.
 Lee continues to fight with the Confederate army, Kip wants to restore Three Bell ranch, and Charlie, more interested in the money, opts to continue smuggling guns.
 When Deborah refuses to leave her duties as a nurse to join him at the ranch, Kip decides to go with Charlie and return to smuggling.
 This pleases Rouge, who has fallen in love with Kip.